d1mnewz/interviews/README.md

   I see technical interviews as an opportunity to improve my knowledge of the platform, engineering in general, market etc.
   If there were some questions I didn't know, then it was a good interview.
 I know where my gaps are and this knowledge comes almost for free.
 The only price I pay is my time and the stress I might experience during the whole process.
 However, I know what to learn next.

   Attending each interview is stressful.
 Don't be scared - it's also stressful for an interviewer.
-What you need to remember is to keep balance and the fact that an interviewer is not the smartest person in the room.
+Keep balance - don't let him put pressure on you remember the fact that an interviewer is not always the smartest person in the room.
 You can't be sure he asks you the right questions.
-You can't be sure he explains you the right answers.
+You can't be sure he explains the right answers to you afterwards.
+He's also a human who might be mistaken.
 But excellence is achieved only with practice - having that in mind you can also start your interviews-journey.
 You should practice to feel always comfortable and confident during the interviews.

 # So, what is that?
 I decided to arrange a list of fancy questions I've been asked during the interviews I had.
 They might be useful for you.